nus-cs2103/website-base/admin/tp-deliverables-dg-fragment.md

 * **Aim to showcase your documentation skills.** The primary objective of the DG is to explain the design/implementation to a future developer, but a secondary objective is to serve as evidence of your ability to document deeply-technical content using prose, examples, diagrams, code snippets, etc. appropriately.
 To that end, you may also describe features that you plan to implement in the future, even beyond {{ version_final }} (hypothetically).<br>
   For an example, see [the description of the undo/redo feature implementation in the AddressBook-Level3 developer guide]({{ url_ab3_upstream_website }}/DeveloperGuide.html#proposed-undoredo-feature).
 * **Use multiple UML diagram types.** Following from the point above, try to include UML diagrams of multiple types to showcase your ability to use different UML diagrams.

+{% call show_faq("Is it enough to update existing UML content/diagrams or must we add new content/diagrams?") %}
+**You are welcome to add new content/diagrams**, but it is not a strict requirement.
+Consider costs %%(e.g., the effort required to add and maintain new content)%% vs benefits %%(how much the new content helps future developers)%% and decide accordingly.
+**However, everyone is expected to contribute to the DG**, which means you should divide the DG-update work among team members.
+{% endcall %}

 * **Diagramming tools**:
   * AB3 uses PlantUML (see the guide [_Using PlantUML_ @SE-EDU/guides](https://se-education.org/guides/tutorials/plantUml.html) for more info).<br>
   * You may use any other tool too (e.g., PowerPoint).
 But if you do, note the following: